 Indian Club Lesson 10.
 Double Mill

-Lesson 10 demonstrates the double mill.
+Lesson 10 demonstrates the double mill also called a heart shaped swing due to the line that the clubs make.
 As with the single arm club exercises the mill is a natural progression of the front circle by adding a cast.
 Remember o cast the clubs high to get a better stretch.
 Also as with the front circles continue to alternate how you cross the arms as they pass each other.
 Right over left then left over right.

 Indian Club Lesson 11.
 Parallel Front Circle and Mill